jimhigson/oboe.js-dissertation/main/main.md

 responsibility, to hold the incremental parse output between function calls, and is trivial to test.
-This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but the departure will be justified if the more testable codebase promotes greater reliability.
+This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but the departure will be justified if a more testable codebase promotes greater reliability.

 To enhance testability Oboe has also embraced dependency injection.